-Athens is a very kid-friendly island.
+Athens is a very family-friendly destination.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.

-Kos is very popular with the backpacker crowd.
+Kos is a great island to visit for backpackers.
 It's a small island but has a few hostels and a variety of apartments available for rent.
 Despite its small size, there are areas where you'll want to have a car if you wish to explore, but if you stay in town you'll find getting around fairly easy.
 The island attracts its share of young travelers and you'll find plenty of people to hang out with.

-Visitors will find public transit in both Kos and Athens.
+Visitors will find very good public transit in both Kos and Athens.

 Visitors to Kos can move around easily with public transportation.
 Buses connect many of the tourist destinations including beaches, cultural sights, are resort areas.